 - 1. Launch the ExamView Test Generator.
 A welcome screen with several options will appear.
-Choose the Create a new test from scratch option. - 2.
-Name your test. - 3.
+Choose the Create a new test from scratch option. - You can also click the Create New

+2. Name your test.

+- Test tool from the Test Builder toolbar. - 3.
 Choose one of the question selection options from the Select menu, or click the corresponding toolbar button.